Gidget (TV series): Reception

 Gidget faced stiff competition during its initial run.
 The show originally aired on Wednesdays at 8:30 pm, opposite The Beverly Hillbillies (CBS) and The Virginian (NBC), two established shows with strong ratings.
 The series was moved to Thursdays at 8:00 pm starting with episode 18 ("Like Voodoo"), where it performed poorly opposite CBS's Gilligan's Island, despite airing after the top-five rated Batman.

 ABC cancelled Gidget in April 1966, just as the show began to find a large teen audience.
 Summer reruns launched the show into the top 10 as viewers looked for programs they had not seen during their original fall/winter broadcasts.
 ABC had a belated hit on its hands, but refused to renew the show because it would have to admit its cancellation was premature.
 In addition, industry practice at the time rarely allowed for cancelled shows to be resurrected.

 Rather than squander the newly found audience for which ABC was hurting at the time, the network scrambled to find a new starring vehicle for Field.
 The result was The Flying Nun (1967–70), where Field reluctantly portrayed Sister Bertrille for three seasons.
 Field later commented that she has great affection for her young persona and was proud of her work on Gidget, but was embarrassed with The Flying Nun.

-Legacy

-Gidget remained in regular syndication for several years, one of the few single-season programs to attain this status.
-Two made-for-television films followed after its demise: Gidget Grows Up (1969) and Gidget Gets Married (1972).

-The series gained a new wave of popularity starting in 1983, when reruns began airing on a regular basis (along with The Flying Nun).
-Another television movie, Gidget's Summer Reunion, was produced in 1985 starring Caryn Richman in the title role.
-The movie was successful enough to warrant a syndicated sequel series, The New Gidget, with Richman reprising her role.
-None of the original cast members appeared on the new series, though original series producer Harry Ackerman was present.

-Episodes of Gidget are available for purchase on iTunes, as is streaming for free through The Minisode Network in the U.S. on Hulu and Crackle.

-Antenna TV began airing the show in summer 2011 on weekends, paired with The Flying Nun.
-The entire series was broadcast during an Independence Day marathon in 2012 and 2013, and a Memorial Day marathon in 2016 and 2017.

-As of August 2018, the series was available on Amazon Prime video.

 Merchandise

-Milton Bradley Company manufactured a "Gidget Fortune Teller" game, which used Field's image on the box, the playing board, and several game cards.
+Dell Comics published two issues of a comic book based on the series.

+Two board games were made from the show.
+A self-titled game published by Standard Toykraft in 1965, and "Gidget Fortune Teller" game published by Milton Bradley Company in 1966.

+A single example of a test issue Gidget trading card by Topps has surfaced.